Kruci-no/Chafee-Infante-ComputerAssistedProof/README.md

 - After runing program should output sampled point from the trajectory of initial is saved to file ChafeeInfante\textFiles\sampleDynOutPut.txt

 ## ChafeeInfante\findPeriodicPoint
-Program for finding periodic orbit of the Chafee-Infate equation.
+Program for finding periodic orbit of the Chafee-Infate equation .
 It try to find fixed periodic point by iterating the Gallerkin aproximation of the map

 $$
 T(u_0) = u(1,0;u_0).